zeinabfarag-zz/Amazon/README.md

 ![alt text](https://github.com/zeinabfarag/amazon/blob/master/Screenshots/purchase.png)

-In the bamazonManager.js file the app prompts the user with 4 options:
+In the bamazonManager.js file, the app prompts the user with 4 options:
 ![alt text](https://github.com/zeinabfarag/amazon/blob/master/Screenshots/manager.png)

 When view low inventory option is selected, the user is displayed the products in the database with a stock quantity lower than 5.